cloudfoundry/diego-notes/proposals/desired_lrp_update_API.md

     ActualLRPKey
     ActualLRPInstanceKey
     ActualLRPNetInfo
-    DesiredLRPDefinitionIdentifier string
     CrashCount             int32
     CrashReason            string
     State                  string
     PlacementError         string
     Since                  int64
     ModificationTag        ModificationTag
+    DesiredLRPDefinitionID string
 }
 ```

-The only change here is to have a `DefinitionIdentifier` to link the
-`ActualLRP` to the definition for that `DesiredLRP`
+The only change here is to have a `DesiredLRPDefinitionID` to link the `ActualLRP` to the `LRPDefinition` for which it was created.
+This ID should always match either the `DefinitionID` or `PreviousDefinitionID` in the corresponding `DesiredLRP`.

 ## Client Interaction

+This section describes how the various BBS clients would interact with this new feature.

 ### CloudController
+NSync will need to be modified to use the new `DesiredLRPUpdate` model and fill in the details of the LRP that should be updated.
+There also could be new interactions to support canceling a current LRP update or rolling back to a previous LRP version.

-1. **Stage a NEW application**
+1. **Stage a new application**

-    Stager creates the Staging Task to stage the application
+    Stager creates the staging task to stage the application
-1. **Create a NEW `DesiredLRP`**
+1. **Create a new `DesiredLRP`**

     `NSync` creates the application using `bbsClient.DesireLRP`
 1. **Query a `DesiredLRP`**

     `NSync` queries the BBS using `bbsClient.DesireLRPByProcessGuid`.
-    We could supply the `DefinitionIdentifier` and
-    `PreviousDefinitionIdentifier` fields to specify the "ID" of the current
-    `DesiredLRPDefinitions`.
-We do not need to return the old definition
-    information, just the identifier.
-We can add additional APIs to get old
-    definition information if required.
+    The BBS returns the `DefinitionID` field to specify which DesiredLRPDefinition is active, and if the `PreviousDefinitionID` field is also set, it means that an update is currently in progress.
-    Old clients will not receive these three new fields, just the
-    current Definition information.
+    Old clients will not receive these three new fields, just the current Definition information.
-1. **Stage an Update to a `DesiredLRP`**
+1. **Stage an update to a `DesiredLRP`**

-    Stager creates the Staging Task to stage the application.
+    Stager creates the staging task to stage the application.
 1. **Update the `DesiredLRP`**

-    `NSync` calls `bbsCLient.UpdateDesiredLRP` with the new `DesiredLRP`.
+    `NSync` calls `bbsCLient.UpdateDesiredLRP` with the new `LRPDefinition`, including a `DefinitionID` provided by `NSync`.
-1. **Query a `DesiredLRP`**

-    If a `DesiredLRP` is currently in the process of a blue/green deploy
-    (completing an update), then the BBS will return a `DefinitionIdentifier`
-    and `PreviousDefinitionIdentifier`.
-The `PreviousDefinitionIdentifier` is used
-    to indicate there are `DesiredLRP` updates already in flight.
-If
-    there are no updates in flight then the `PreviousDefinitionIdentifier` will
-    be nil or not returned.

 ### TPS

-`TPS` is used to get status information from Diego as well as reporting crashed
+`TPS` is used to get status information from Diego as well as reporting crashed `LRP`s
-`LRP`s

-The crashing `LRP` reporting will not be effected as it just returns
-information on which `LRP`s crash and the reason.
+The crashing `LRP` reporting will not be effected as it just returns information on which `LRP`s crash and the reason.

-The status and state endpoints in `TPS` would change slightly in that they can
-now report which definition (current / previous) the `ActualLRP` is linked to.
-This can also assist `CloudController` or the user to view how the progress of
-the blue/green deploy is going.
+The status and state endpoints in `TPS` would change slightly in that they can now report which definition (current / previous) the `ActualLRP` is linked to.
+This can also assist `CloudController` or the user to view how the progress of the blue/green deploy is going.

-Note: Old clients will simply not get the `DesiredLRPDefinitionIdentifier` and
-so it will appear as if there is only a single definition.
+Note: Old clients will simply not see the `DesiredLRPDefinitionID` on the `ActualLRP`, so it will appear as if there is only a single definition.

 ### Route Emitter

-As routes are emitted based on running `ActualLRP`s and their current
-configuration, our code will need to be updated to map the `ActualLRP` that is
-running with the correct `DesiredLRPDefinition` (the scheduling info part of
+As routes are emitted based on running `ActualLRP`s and their current configuration, our code will need to be updated to map the `ActualLRP` that is running with the correct `DesiredLRPDefinition` (the scheduling info part of networking).
-networking).

-The route emitter communicating with the updated client will get a
-`DefinitionIdentifier` to assist with this mapping.
-Older clients will not
-have this but will assume the single current Definition.
-This may cause some
-problems with emitting incorrect ports during the blue/green deploy.
-If this
+The route emitter communicating with the updated client will get a `DefinitionID` to assist with this mapping.
+Older clients will not have this but will assume the single current Definition.
+This may cause some problems with emitting incorrect ports during the blue/green deploy.
+Because of this, the route-emitter must be updated before the BBS introduces this change.
-is an issue the route emitter must be upgraded prior to the BBS.

 ### SSH Proxy
 As above with the route emitter.
-The SSH-Proxy does do correlation between
-`ActualLRP`s and `DesiredLRP` Scheduling information.
-The code will need to
-be updated to take into account the possibility that `ActualLRP`s can have
-different definitions for the same `ProcessGuid`.
+The SSH-Proxy does do correlation between `ActualLRP`s and `DesiredLRP` Scheduling information.
+The code will need to be updated to take into account the possibility that `ActualLRP`s can have different definitions for the same `ProcessGuid`.

-The same caveat as for Route Emitter will be relevant with regard to possible
+The same caveat as for Route Emitter will be relevant with regard to possible upgrade order.
-upgrade order.